Bhagat Parmanand

-Early Life
+Early life

-Born in Kannauj, Uttarpradesh, in a Gaur Brahmin Family in 1483, he is believed to have resided at Kannauj.
+Parmanand was born in a Gaur or Kanyakubja Brahmin family of Kannauj (located in present-day Uttar Pradesh) in 1483, he is believed to have resided at Kannauj.
+Other sources describe him as being from present-day Maharashtra.

 Legacy

 Parmãnand was a devotee of Vishnu and used in his songs the nom de plume Sarañg, the name of a bird ever thirsty for the raindrop.